Substance Abuse Resources in Springfield

 Springfield Drug & Alcohol Rehab, Detox & Treatment Resources

 Springfield is the cultural and economic hub of Massachusetts.
 The city sits on the Connecticut River and has a rich and vibrant history that dates back to the Revolutionary War, as it was one of the earliest settlements in the area.
 This historic urban city is just 24 miles north of Hartford, Connecticut and is a fantastic place to live or visit in New England.

 Like many other states in the U.S., Massachusetts has had a serious increase in substance abuse and related issues as of late.
-Seizures of illegal drugs, instances of driving under the influence and drug overdoses have all been on the rise, especially in the past 10 years.
+Seizures of illegal drugs, instances of driving under the influence and drug overdoses have all been on the rise in the past 10 years.
 If you are one of the many across the country struggling with substance use problems, don’t let these frightening statistics scare you away from seeking treatment.
-Help is available, and with proper treatment, recovery can be possible.
+Help is available, and with proper treatment, recovery is possible.

 You’re not alone in this struggle.